 Demetra Williams, Parent Mentor

-As the Executive Director of Special Education, I want to welcome you to the DeKalb County School District.
-Please know that the Special Education Department is committed to providing the most appropriate educational programs for your child.
+As the Interim Executive Director of Exceptional Education, I want to welcome you to the DeKalb County School District.
+Please know that the Exceptional Education Department is committed to providing the most appropriate educational programs for your child.

 We have a dedicated team of professionals to assist you.
 As part of this dedicated team, I am pleased to introduce you to our Parent Mentors: Alexandra Wright and Demetra Williams.
 Their contact information is found on the this website and on the Parent Mentor website at http://www.parentmentors.org.
 Select Our Mentors, Find a Mentor and choose DeKalb County.